NateDeg/3KIDNAS/docs/source/index.rst

 3KIDNAS documentation!
 ===================================

 The 3D-Kinematic Data aNalysis Algorithm for Surveys (3KIDNAS, pronounced the same as echidnas), is a pipeline for kinematically modelling resolved galaxies.
+This models are produced via tilted ring modelling.

-This page contains extensive documentation of how to install and use the code, as well as the underlying structure for those who wish to modify the code.
+This page contains extensive documentation of how to install and use the code, as well as a description of tilted ring modelling, the underlying structure or the code for those who wish to modify it.
 We also list a few of the known issues and future improvements.

 .. note::